Skip to main content

 • Does Pulse have a chat interface?

-Pulse ships an Ask surface for natural-language questions with sentence-level citations and a calibrated confidence score.
+Pulse ships an Ask surface for natural-language questions, with a citation on each sentence and a confidence score you can trust.
 It is not designed to be a daily-driver chat companion, and the team's primary chat tool (Claude Desktop, Cursor, ChatGPT, or a workspace assistant) can reach Pulse via the MCP server instead.

 • What's the difference in how agent actions work?